cbpalumbi/asset-registry/README.md

 **Overview**

 This project is a C++ in-memory asset registry library.
 Callers request assets by path and receive back a handle.
 Behind the scenes, an LRU cache controls which assets are resident in memory using reference-counted ownership.
-When handles go out of scope, the asset registry releases their memory automatically via RAII.
+When handles go out of scope, the asset registry decrements their reference count automatically via RAII.
 The eviction policy is LRU (in this context, least recently freed) implemented with a doubly linked list paired with a hashmap of per-entry iterators for O(1) insertion and removal.
 Built with modern C++ features including std::optional, std::span, std::views, std::filesystem, std::enable_shared_from_this, and RAII throughout, with a full unit test suite written in gTest.